Rail travel in Germany

 There are usually emergency brakes in every car of the train and they are clearly marked in (at least) German and English as such.
 While pulling them without justification incurs a heavy fine (often more than €1000 for first time offenders), you are not charged if you can plausibly explain why you thought the train was in danger.
 Most conductors have the same right as you to pull the emergency brake and there is thus nothing gained (but maybe valuable time lost) if you ask a conductor before pulling the brake.

 If for some reason the door doesn't open there is usually some mechanism to open it manually.
-If you can, ask a conductor before doing so, or let him/her do it for you, as sometimes these systems have to be disabled manually before the train can drive on, thus causing delays when done incorrectly.
+If you can, ask a conductor before doing so, or let them do it for you, as sometimes these systems have to be disabled manually before the train can drive on, thus causing delays when done incorrectly.

 In the unlikely event of an accident the doors may be impassable or not within reach.
 You can create other escape routes by breaking the windows.
 This is usually done by hitting the small red dot on top of the window with the red hammer.
 You can then safely remove the broken window.
 Make sure that the drop is not too deep before you exit the train.